ohjeyy93/github-basic/README.md

   * git merge combines seuqences of commits into one overall history of commits.
   * Merge will work unless confilct in the changes.
   * git checkout allows you to navigate the git repository and branches.
+  * git merge conflict requires navigating and resolving the conflicts to collaborate.
+When two seperate branches make same edits on the same location of the file we need to identify the conflict using gitlog, gitreset, gitstatus, gitcheckout, and gitreset.
+  * git log will produce log list of conflicts and commits.
+  * git check out can be checked for undoing the changes.
+  * git reset undos the changes to the working directory.